jcapco/lnumber/README.md

 # Maximum Laman Number
-The Laman number library `liblnumber` is meant to be used as an external dynamic library by programs such as the Nauty Laman plugin.
+The Laman number library `lnumber` is meant to be used as an external dynamic library by programs such as the Nauty Laman plugin.
 The library implements a fast algorithm that computes Laman number of a Laman graph based on our paper (with M. Gallet, G. Grasseger, C. Koutschan, N. Lubbes and J. Schicho) see [Capco et. al. The number of Realization of a Laman Graph](http://www.koutschan.de/data/laman/).

 The `nauty` plugin is a fork of the [Nauty-Laman plugin](https://github.com/martinkjlarsson/nauty-laman-plugin) originally written by Martin Larrson for the utility program `geng` provided by [Nauty](http://pallini.di.uniroma1.it/).
 The plugin counts the number of non-isomorphic Laman graphs of a given number of vertices.
 The quick generation of the Laman graphs was implemented by Martin Larrson.
-I integrated parallel computing of Laman numbers into the plugin via dependency on the `liblnumber` library.
-Parallel computing is done via openmp.
+I integrated parallel computing of Laman numbers into the plugin via dependency on the `lnumber` library.
+Parallel computing is done via `openmp`.

 ## Installation with compiling

-**Disclaimer:** All MSVC project files are setup for Release.
-You have to manually setup other build configurations that you want.
+**Disclaimer:** All MSVC project files are for VS2008 and setup for Release.
+You have to manually setup other build configurations if you want them.
+The project files should be forward-compatible to newer MSVC. `nauty` and `lnumber` dependencies for `geng` are setup to link dynamically.

 1. Clone this repo.
-1. Download and save [Nauty](http://pallini.di.uniroma1.it/) source files in the `./nauty` folder.
+1. Download and save [`nauty`](http://pallini.di.uniroma1.it/) source files in the `./nauty` folder.
 1. Build all objects from the `nauty` makefile (if you are building with gcc).
 You can use the VS2008 project file, `./vs2008/nauty.vcproj` to build nauty with MSVC.
 There are no dependencies.
-1. Build the `liblnumber` library.
+1. Build the `lnumber` library.
     * You can build with gcc like this (in the `lnumber` folder)
     ```makefile
     gcc -c ./src/laman_number.cpp -I./inc -std=c++11 -O3 -s \